itsvaleriaa/PrograAvanzadaWeb/README.md

 # PrograAvanzadaWeb

-Api project using Asp .Net Core 8.
+Api project using C# Asp .Net Core 8 using SOLID principles and clean architecture.

-Web project with the same framework.
-MVC.
+Web project with the same framework (Asp .Net Core) using MVC.

 Database: SQL Server.